Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 added.

-In the combined tree structure, which is based on {{Merkle2}}, a log tree contains a record of each time a label is updated.
-A prefix tree stores the set of label-version pairs corresponding to the updates as well as the tree size corresponding to each update.
-The prefix tree is indexed by the hashes of the label-version pairs.
-Each of the prefix tree's leafs additionally commits to the index of the log tree leaf that commit to the corresponding label-version pair.
+In the combined tree structure, which is based on {{Merkle2}}, a log tree contains a record of each time a label is updated, while a prefix tree contains the set of label-version pairs corresponding to the updates.
-This allows for shorter proofs in the third-party auditing mode.
 Importantly, the root hash value of the prefix tree after adding a new label-version pair is stored in a leaf of the log tree alongside a privacy-preserving commitment to the update.
 With some caveats, this combined structure supports both efficient consistency proofs and can be efficiently searched.

 Note that, although the Transparency Log maintains a single logical prefix tree, each modification of this tree results in a new root hash, which is then stored